Configure SSO with SCIM for system users (Admin SSO)

 Initial System Admin

-Configuring SSO with SCIM
+Configuring Admin SSO with SCIM

 After the invited initial internal System Admin signs in to the HP Insights web console, they can proceed to configure SSO with SCIM.